gaperez64/gaperez64.github.io/index.markdown

 My research, mostly in the context of formal methods for trustworthy AI, has been featured in the media too:
-* [Our "outstanding" AAAI 2025 paper on a decidable class of partially observable Markov decision processes](https://www.lemonde.fr/blog/binaire/?p=16271) was the topic of two blog posts in Le Monde's [binaire](https://www.lemonde.fr/blog/binaire/a-propos-de-binaire/), in French
+* [Our "outstanding" AAAI 2025 paper on a decidable class of partially observable Markov decision processes](https://www.lemonde.fr/blog/binaire/?p=16271) was the topic of two blog posts in Le Monde's [binaire](https://www.lemonde.fr/blog/binaire/a-propos-de-binaire/) (in French)
 * [Results from Dennis Groß' collaboration with TNO on attacking models for image classification](https://www.newscientist.com/article/2253881-small-sticker-could-hide-a-fighter-jet-from-an-enemy-drone/) were featured in an article of [NewScientist](https://www.newscientist.com/)